-These are the millipedes (see the tropical millipede below), there are over 10,000 described species (62 species in Britain, 250 in France, 160 in Germany, 45 in Holland, 39 in Denmark), and perhaps as many as 70,000 undescribed.
+These are the millipedes (see the tropical millipede below), there are over 13,000 described species (62 species in Britain, 250 in France, 160 in Germany, 45 in Holland, 39 in Denmark), and perhaps as many as 70,000 undescribed.
 In the U. K. there can be 100 - 400 individuals in a m2 of grass and forest soil, and they play a significant role in the decomposition of the litter layer in soils, especially of forest soils.
 All are terrestrial.
-They can reach 28 cm in length (during the Carboniferous when oxygen levels were over 30% there were millipedes 100 cm long), and have fairly cylindrical bodies of between 25 and 100 segments.
+They can reach 28 cm in length (during the Carboniferous when oxygen levels were over 30% there were huge millipedes.
+Recently (2021) in the north eat of England one has been found in rocks from 326 MYA that is 250 cm long and weighing around 50 kg), and have fairly cylindrical bodies of between 25 and 100 segments.
 The antennae are short, the mandibles are strong, and they have 1 pair of maxillae fused together to form a lower lip.
 The body of millipedes is often specialized to enable the animal to roll into a ball (see the pill millipede below) or coil (see the tropical millipede below.
 They usually coil up when disturbed.

 A tiny millipede, Illacme plenipes, found in one single ravine in San Benito, California, and thought to have gone extinct until recently, has up to 750 legs in the female.
 She is only 3.2 cm long and 0.05 cm wide.
 The male has between 300 - 400 legs.
 Also, in the same genus Illacme tobini, also found in California, the males have 414 legs, 200 poison glands and 4 penises!